gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Fix domain object container DSL so that creation on method missing only applies to the innermost container.
 For back-compatibility may only do this for model {} block.
 - Provide instance instead of name to selector DSL: `platforms.win32`.
 This will require that executables are created in a model rule.
-- Selector DSL to choose all platforms with a particular operating system or architecture
+- Selector DSL to choose all platforms with a particular operating system or architecture.
 - Accept a collection of values to make it easy to use flavors.matching({}) or buildTypes.matching({})
 - Possibly use a single `target` method to accept a platform, buildType or flavor selector.
 Would require that selectors are typed.